 So, how can more traditional businesses adjust to the times?
 If they can, expect some companies to jump completely in the direct-to-consumer market.
 Having the right people and systems in place is paramount for this to work.
 The marketing team must reach out to their desired customers in fun, engaging, and applicable ways.
 The customer service team must be knowledgeable, polite, and helpful—essentially, willing to go above and beyond to make customers feel valued and prevent frustration.
 The layout of the online store needs to make the browsing and purchasing process as clear and easy as possible, and the shipping process needs to be streamlined and fast.

 Josh Hix, the co-founder, and CEO of Plated, a successful D2C meal kit business does an excellent job of outlining the issues and strategies for starting this form of consumer interaction here.
 Additionally, Hix explains that D2C doesn’t have to be exclusively online; It’s about finding a balance of presenting your brand in a way that works for your customers:

 Retail stores can also serve as miniature warehouses of sorts, making your delivery to customers faster when they do order online.
 They can also serve as pickup points for the “click and collect” customer.

 Most importantly, direct-to-consumer companies need to find what makes their unique selling proposition—the ways in which their brand is differentiated from other brands—be it originality, quality, prices, or brand philosophy.

 One thing is certain—the direct-to-consumer era is here, and consumer businesses need to take notice or run the risk of being taken down.
-Get started on creating the data you need to understand consumers and give them more personalized experiences now by reaching out to us on our contact us page.
+Get started on creating the data you need to understand consumers and give them more personalized experiences now by reaching out to our SA team for a free evaluation.